Benton-Michael/Benton-Michael/README.md

 <br>
 🔭 I’m currently working on React applications with Tailwind CSS
 <br>
-🌱 I’m currently learning about containerization and microservices
+🌱 I’m currently learning about Ruby on Rails, containerization, and microservices
 <br>
 <a href="https://www.linkedin.com/in/mtbenton/" target="_blank">  My LinkedIn